lnurl/luds/spec.md

 {
 	callback: String, // a second-level url which would accept a withdrawal Lightning invoice as query parameter
 	k1: String, // a second-level secret to authorize user request
-	max: MilliSatoshi, // max withdrawable amount for a given user on a given service
+	maxWithdrawable: MilliSatoshi, // max withdrawable amount for a given user on a given service
 	defaultDescription: String, // A default withdrawal invoice description
 	tag: "withdrawRequest" // Now user software knows what to do next...
 }